fabric8io/docker-maven-plugin/CONTRIBUTING.md

 ## Contributing

-You want to contribute ?
-Awesome !
+Do you want to contribute?
+Awesome!
 We **♥︎♥︎ LOVE ♥︎♥︎** contributions ;-)

-Here some things to check out when doing a PR:
+Here are some things to check out when doing a PR:

 * Please sign-off your commits as described below.
 * If adding a new feature please [update the documentation](https://github.com/fabric8io/docker-maven-plugin/blob/master/src/main/asciidoc/), too.